Ferdinand Graf zu Firmian1

 Francis Dudley Leigh, 3rd Baron Leigh of Stoneleigh was born on 30 July 1855.1 He was the son of William Henry Leigh, 2nd Baron Leigh of Stoneleigh and Lady Caroline Amelia Grosvenor.2 He married, firstly, Frances Hélène Forbes Beckwith, daughter of Hon.
 N. M. Beckwith, on 29 November 1890.1 He married, secondly, Marie Campbell, daughter of Alexander Campbell, on 2 October 1923.1 He died on 16 May 1938 at age 82, without issue.1

-Francis Dudley Leigh, 3rd Baron Leigh of Stoneleigh was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He was Assistant Secretary to the Secretary of State, India between 1886 and 1891.1 He held the office of Justice of the Peace (J.P.) for Warwickshire.1 He was decorated with the award of Territorial Decoration (T.D.).1 He held the office of Member of the London County Council between 1904 and 1907, for St. George's Hanover Square.1 He succeeded to the title of 3rd Baron Leigh of Stoneleigh, co.
-Warwick [U.K., 1839] on 21 October 1905.1 He gained the rank of Major in the service of the Warwickshire Yeomanry.1 He fought in the First World War.1 He gained the rank of Honorary Colonel in the service of the Warwickshire Yeomanry.1 He gained the rank of Honorary Colonel in the service of the 7th Battalion, Royal Warwicks Regiment.1 He gained the rank of Colonel in the service of the Warwickshire Volunteer Regiment.1 He held the office of Lord-Lieutenant of Warwickshire.1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was Assistant Secretary to the Secretary of State, India between 1886 and 1891.1 He was awarded the Territorial Decoration (T.D.)1 He held the office of Justice of the Peace (J.P.) for Warwickshire.1 He held the office of Member of the London County Council between 1904 and 1907, for St. George's Hanover Square.1 He succeeded as the 3rd Baron Leigh of Stoneleigh, co.
+Warwick [U.K., 1839] on 21 October 1905.1 He gained the rank of Major in the Warwickshire Yeomanry.1 He fought in the First World War.1 He gained the rank of Colonel in the Warwickshire Volunteer Regiment.1 He gained the rank of Honorary Colonel in the Warwickshire Yeomanry.1 He gained the rank of Honorary Colonel in the 7th Battalion, Royal Warwicks Regiment.1 He held the office of Lord-Lieutenant of Warwickshire.1

 Citations